convio/luminateExtend/README.md

     - The value for `useHTTP` is determined by the protocol of the form action, or if the form action is relative, by the protocol of the requesting page.
     - The values for `callback` and `requiresAuth` are set using an HTML5 data- attribute, data-luminateApi.
 This attribute should be an object.
-As the callback is a string, it should be defined in the global scope.
+Note that as the callback is provided as a string, it must be defined in the global scope.

    Here is an example of a fully functional login form, which will call the globally-defined loginCallback after login: